 It is my contention that somehow these 10 million victims somewhere or at some time have been exposed to one of the 50 million toilets that has had or is leaking and what is growing under it victimized them.
 I also contend that all this suffering and the millions of dollars in property damage from sewage leaks is preventable.

 Where is the IAPMO on this and aren’t they supposed to be making plumbing codes that protect us?
 IAPMO is the International Association of Plumbing and Mechanical Officials (1-909-472-4100).
 They write the current Uniform Plumbing Code used as a basis in all 50 States which is meant to represent the best interest of the general public and to keep them safe as it pertains to plumbing.
 IAPMO gets its funding in part by license fees paid for by plumbing manufactures including those that make open slot toilet flanges.
-My company does not use IAPMO, does not pay any fees to IAPMO and make products that either exceed or meet the current plumbing code.
+My company does not use IAPMO, does not pay any fees to IAPMO and Barracuda’s products either exceed or meet the current plumbing code.

 In October 2017 I made a formal code change request.
 402.6.1. to IAPMO Here is the change.